 The deeper you travel into the park, the more varied the terrain and wildlife possibilities.
 You'll ride over high mountain passes and usually see Dall sheep on the mountainsides.
 If you're lucky, you'll spot bears, too.
+It’s also not uncommon to see wolves after you reach the Teklanika River.
 A high point of this tour is the drive over Polychrome Pass, which offers a grand view of the Plains of Murie, stretching out to the Alaska Range on the horizon.
 The colors of the mountains seem to change depending on the light and time of day.
-Just on the other side of this pass, you’ll check out the Toklat River and Toklat Bridge, and then continue on to Stony Hill Overlook, which provides truly inspiring views of North America’s highest peak if visibility allows.
+Just on the other side of this pass, you’ll check out the Toklat River and Toklat Bridge, and then continue on to Stony Hill Overlook, which provides truly inspiring views of North America’s highest peak.

-Note: Tours before June 1 won’t go beyond the Toklat River (Mile 53), due to Park Road conditions.
+Note: Tours before June 1 don’t go beyond the Toklat River (Mile 53), due to Park Road conditions.